Skip to content

 Annotations

-that can be used to navigate through scenario data in Edge. dRISK automatically annotates all scenarios with a taxonomy of 300+ environment, trajectory, and entity level annotations.
+that can be used to navigate through scenario data in conode. dRISK automatically annotates all scenarios with a taxonomy of 300+ environment, trajectory, and entity level annotations.
 Custom performance metrics can easily be added the Taxonomy.

 drawing